DvirLevy/Dvir-Levy-Portfolio/README.md

 - Tailwind CSS
 - Lovable AI

+## What Automated Testing is used for this project?

+• Fully automated, cloud-triggered E2E validation
+• Cross-browser coverage (Chromium, Firefox, WebKit)
+• CI-driven execution with real reporting and notifications

+Architected and developed...

 ## What Cloud technologies are used for this project?
 - AWS Lambda, for sending the "Get in touch" emails
 - All assets are stored in AWS Buckets